ManifoldScholar/manifold-docs/_docs/publishing/project_types.md

 ## Iterative

 The most radical of the three options, iterative projects are published as they are written in accordance with the editorial standards of the publisher, building to a final version of record (VOR) whose online version is congruent with any printed works that result from the project.
 Texts-in-process can be clearly labelled to readers as drafts, with the term to be defined however the publisher thinks best: without peer review, copy editing, proofreading, or some combination of the like.
 Note that project iterations need not be exclusively text-based: adding new media Resources and expounding upon them with associated Texts or through robust metadata may be as important to a project as an original Text may be.

+## Coming Soon
+In conjunction with those listed above, in late 2018/early 2019 we will be adding support for more project types that will allow users to better customize the platform to meet their publishing needs.
+When ready, projects will able to be differentiated and crafted along the following lines:

+- Simple Book
+- Enhanced Book
+- Journal or Collection from single or multiple sources
+- OER or Teaching Resource
+- Report or Handbook
+- Resource Only